ryankerbyIT/Myblog/_posts/2024-10-01-building-cloud-native-applications-using-azure-container-apps.md

 ## Section 1: Overview of Azure Container Apps

 ### What Are Azure Container Apps?
- Azure Container Apps is a serverless container service provided by Microsoft Azure that simplifies the deployment and operation of microservices and containerized applications.
+ > **Info:** Azure Container Apps is a serverless container service provided by Microsoft Azure that simplifies the deployment and operation of microservices and containerized applications.
 It is designed to host containers without the need to manage the underlying infrastructure.
 This is especially useful for applications that require scalability, resilience, and rapid iteration. {: .prompt-info }

  With Azure Container Apps, you can:
 - Run application containers in a fully managed environment.